JHorta77/unit-4-game/README.md

 Gears of War RPG game

-A jQuery "War" card game style Star-Wars themed RPG.
+A jQuery "War" card game style Gears of War themed RPG.

 What I used